Komodo/komodo-website/src/pages/blog/10-2013/strlen-considered-dangerous.html.md

 author: Eric Promislow
 date: 2013-10-29
 tags: [bug, php]
-excerpt: A user complained that when he loaded a particular PHP file into Komodo, the editor would become unresponsive, and there would be no code intelligence.
+description: A user complained that when he loaded a particular PHP file into Komodo, the editor would become unresponsive, and there would be no code intelligence.
 A quick check outside the editor showed most of what I needed to know about this file..
 layout: blog
 ---